ChimPansky/42_webserv/docs/http_request_building.md

 ## Parsing Version:

 ## Parsing Headers

-As soon as Host header has been parsed successfully, we know everything we need to determine which Server the Request is intended for (We already knew IP and Port, because thats what the Socket is listening on, now we also know the name of the server (Host header) and the location (URI)).
-So we will set the RequestBuilder& server_ GetServer(IP, Port, Host, URI)...

 ## **HTTP-Method**: The method indicates the action to be performed on the resource.
 Examples include `GET`, `POST`, `PUT`, `DELETE`, etc.